Hugodugo1/LINKS_China/README.md

 # LINKS_China
 This is the Github repository for the iGEM 2021 team LINKS_China.
-Here, we will upload the files for our hardware.
+Here, we will upload the files for our hardware and model.